dhongu/l10n-romania/account_storno/README.rst

 * Slovenia
 * Ukraine

+Potrivit pct 63 alin (9) din OMFP 3055/2009 inregistrarea stornarii unei operatiuni contabile aferente exercitiului financiar curent se efectueaza fie prin corectarea cu semnul minus a operatiunii initiale (stornare in rosu), fie prin inregistrarea inversa a acesteia (stornare in negru), in functie de politica contabila si programele informatice utilizate.

 Configuration
 =============

 To configure this module:

 * Go to the menu Accounting/Invoicing > Configuration > Accounting > Journals
 * Open in form view the journals for which you want to allow storno
 * Change the value of field Posting policy to "Storno"

 Usage